Frobenius trace fields of cohomologically rigid local systems: Introduction

-Indeed, the unramifiedness of $F_s$ at $p$ for arbitrary $\Spec(\mb{F}_q)$ points $s$ would imply that the Frobenius traces are bounded\footnote{there are only finitely many number fields with bounded degree and ramification}. \end{rmk}
+Indeed, the unramifiedness of $F_s$ at $p$ for arbitrary $\Spec(\mb{F}_q)$ points $s$ would imply that the Frobenius traces are bounded\footnote{as there are only finitely many number fields with bounded degree and ramification}. \end{rmk}

-\begin{rmk} In Definition~\ref{def:spreading_out}, we have specified that $\det(\mc{L})$ has a power which is a power of the cyclotomic character.
+\begin{rmk} In Definition~\ref{def:spreading_out}, we have specified that $\det(\mc{L})$ differs from an integral power of the cyclotomic character by a torsion character.
 In some sense this is a somewhat arbitrary condition: in principle one should be able to relax this condition, for example to requiring that $\det(\mc{L})$ has a power which is \emph{de Rham} at all places above $\ell$, or simply that $\det(\mc{L})$ has bounded Frobenius traces.
-However, these conditions seem equally unnatural to us: a priori, in light of Remark~\ref{rmk:sq_root}, one might hope that putting a condition on $\det(\mc{L})$ (e.g. a condition on the Hodge-Tate weghts) might pick out a twist of $\mc{L}$ with bounded Frobenius traces; however, it is not even clear to us whether such a twist should exist (see Section~\ref{section:discuss} for more on this), even assuming all conjectures. \end{rmk} We now give the proof of Theorem~\ref{cebotarev}, which follows straightforwardly from Theorem~\ref{thm:main}. \begin{proof}[Proof of Theorem~\ref{cebotarev} given Theorem~\ref{thm:main}] Point (1) is given in Section~\ref{section:adjoint}.
+However, these conditions seem equally unnatural to us: a priori, in light of Remark~\ref{rmk:sq_root}, one might hope that putting a condition on $\det(\mc{L})$ (e.g. a condition on the Hodge-Tate weghts) might pick out a twist of $\mc{L}$ with bounded Frobenius traces; however, it is not even clear to us whether such a twist should exist (see Section~\ref{section:discuss} for more on this), even assuming all conjectures. \end{rmk} We now give the proof of Theorem~\ref{cebotarev}, which follows straightforwardly from Theorem~\ref{thm:main}. \begin{proof}[Proof of Theorem~\ref{cebotarev} given Theorem~\ref{thm:main}] The proofs of Point \ref{ceb:adjoint} and \ref{ceb:sum} will be given in Section~\ref{section:adjoint}.
 Point (2) is immediate from point (3) of Theorem~\ref{thm:main}.

-We now give the proof of point (3) of Theorem~\ref{cebotarev}.
-The spreading out guaranteed in Theorem \ref{thm:main} only requires a finite extension of a field of definition of $X$.
-Then Theorem~\ref{cebotarev} follows from Theorem \ref{thm:main} and the following corollary of Cebotarev: for any number field $K$, finitely generated subring $\mc O\subset K$, and positive integer $\alpha$, there exists a finite extension $K'/K$ and a finitely generated subring $\mc O'\subset K'$ that contains $\mc O$, such that for a positive proportion of the prime ideals $\mf p'$ of $\mc O'$, the residue field $\mc O'/\mf p'$ has degree over $\Z/(\mf p'\cap \Z)$, the underlying prime field, divisible by $\alpha$. \end{proof}
+We now give the proof of point (\ref{ceb:ceb}) of Theorem~\ref{cebotarev}.
+Indeed, this follows from Theorem \ref{thm:main}(\ref{mainthm:3}) and the following corollary of Cebotarev: for any number field $K$, finitely generated subring $\mc O\subset K$, and positive integer $\alpha$, there exists a finite extension $K'/K$ and a finitely generated subring $\mc O'\subset K'$ that contains $\mc O$, such that for a positive proportion of the prime ideals $\mf p'$ of $\mc O'$, the residue field $\mc O'/\mf p'$ has degree over $\Z/(\mf p'\cap \Z)$, the underlying prime field, divisible by $\alpha$. \end{proof}